Overview - The Household Goods Descriptive Inventory

 If the mover lost or damaged something, we want to handle your claim promptly and fairly, but please remember:

-- Our claim procedure is governed by rules that may be frustrating, but they're the same for all moving companies.
+- Our claim procedure is governed by rules which may be frustrating, but they're the same for all moving companies.

 - Please do read this leaflet, follow its suggestions, and avoid delays by providing all the information requested in the attached statement of claim.